developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-security.md

 | Access Types | The action which the specified group(s) or user(s) may utilize from the Dremio SQL Editor.
 Currently, the only type available is select.
 This is used in tandem with the WHERE clause as specified in the Row Level Filter field. |
 | Select Masking Type | The type of column-masking behavior to apply to the associated users/groups when they query the table specified on this policy.  * **Redact -** Replaces all alphabetic characters with `x` and all numeric characters with `n`. * **Partial mask: show last 4 -** Displays only the last four characters of the full column value's. * **Partial mask: show first 4 -** Displays only the first four characters of the full column value's. * **Hash -** Replaces all characters with a hash of the entire cell's value. * **Nullify -** Replaces all characters in the cell with a `NULL` value. * **Unmasked (retain original value) -** No masking is applied to the cell. * **Date: show only year -** Displays the year portion of a date string, defaulting the month and day to `01/01`. * **Custom -** Specifies a custom column masked value or valid Dremio expression.
 Custom masking may not use [Hive UDFs]<https://cwiki.apache.org/confluence/display/hive/languagemanual+udf#LanguageManualUDF-DataMaskingFunctions>.
 Masks are applied based on top-down order, meaning the mask at the top is applied first, then the second mask, and so on. |

-## Adding a Row-Level Filter Policy[​](#adding-a-row-level-filter-policy "Direct link to Adding a Row-Level Filter Policy")
+## Adding a Row-Level Filter Policy

 This section outlines how to create a row-level filter policy from the Apache Ranger console.